s3ansh33p/ATR-Writeups/2024/hard/clean_code_challenges_file_3/README.md

 ## Description

-Inside a storage closet was found an robotic vacuum cleaner, claimed to be a personal project of Elon Dust’s.
+Inside a storage closet was found an robotic vacuum cleaner, claimed to be a personal project of Elon Dust's.
 Alongside this were files containing hundreds of instructions for the robot.
-Write programs to decode these instructions and ensure that they’re legitimate.
+Write programs to decode these instructions and ensure that they're legitimate.

 ```python
 #********************************************************************************************